reqT/reqT/README.md

 reqT: Requirements => Code
 ==========================
 reqT is a free requirements modelling tool for software developers.
-With reqT you can model, analyse and visualize your system requirements using a powerful DSL embedded in Scala.
+With reqT you can model, analyse and visualize your system requirements and test specifications using a powerful DSL embedded in Scala.

 For more information see http://reqT.org